-Use only approved rigging hardware rated for loads greater than the weight of MHP.
+Use only approved rigging hardware rated for loads greater than the weight of MDP.
 Hooking Points are for moving the attachment only.
-Do not lift other objects or use MHP in a cable-hung application.
+Do not lift other objects or use MDP in a cable-hung application.

-- 1. Locate flat, hard ground (e.g., concrete floor) for installation.
-Lift and place the attachment on the ground as shown.
-Use blocking if necessary. - 2.
-Remove the excavator bucket.
+- Locate flat, hard ground (e.g., concrete floor) for installation.
+Lift and place the attachment on the ground using the Hooking Points shown in Figure 8.
+Use blocking if necessary. - Remove the excavator bucket.
 Follow the manufacturer's recommended procedure.

-Note: When removing the excavator bucket, plug hydraulic hoses to prevent contamination.
+Note: Plug hydraulic hoses to prevent contamination.